ucl-comp0035/coursework-1-zzoeys/README.md

 Dunsby, M., 2021.
 Where is the London location to start a business?: Startups.
 Startups.
 Available at: https://startups.co.uk/analysis/where-is-the-best-place-in-london-to-start-a-business/ [Accessed October 24, 2021].

 Fritsch, M., Brixy, U. &amp; Falck, O., 2006.
 The effect of industry, region, and time on New Business Survival – a multi-dimensional analysis.
 Review of Industrial Organization.
 Available at: https://link.springer.com/article/10.1007/s11151-006-0018-4 [Accessed October 24, 2021].

+Gauthier, 2021.
+London maintains its Crown as one of the world's top startup hubs.
+London and Partners News.
+Available at: https://media.londonandpartners.com/news/london-maintains-its-crown-as-one-of-the-worlds-top-startup-hubs [Accessed October 24, 2021].

 May, R., 2019.
 Start-ups across the UK are going bust - they need more careful management for our economy to boom.
 The Telegraph.
 Available at: https://www.telegraph.co.uk/politics/2019/01/24/start-ups-across-uk-going-bust-need-careful-management-economy/ [Accessed October 24, 2021].